Category

 Plan Ahead to Implement OSHA Recommendations for Heat Safety

 Environmental conditions are outside of your control, and for many industries, working in high temperatures is unavoidable.
-That’s why your company needs a heat illness prevention plan based on OSHA recommendations for heat safety—to keep business running without sacrificing your employees’ well-being.
+That’s why your company needs a heat illness prevention plan based on OSHA upcoming requirements for heat safety—to keep your business running without sacrificing your employees’ well-being.

 Given the increasing risk and high cost of heat-related incidents to your business and your people, the anticipation for OSHA’s new regulations is palpable.
 The forthcoming regulations will help shape and refine your heat illness prevention plan, but starting the process now gives you a head start.
 Whether you’re starting from scratch or refining existing heat hazard policies, your employees’ health and safety depend on robust prevention, training, and response plans.